geoffreyporto/resume/README.md

-* BS degree in Computer Science, similar technical field of study or equivalent practical experience.
+* Master's degree in Computer Science or equivalent practical experience.
-* Software development experience in one or more general purpose programming languages.
-* Experience working with two or more from the following: web application development, Unix/Linux environments, mobile application development, distributed and parallel systems, machine learning, information retrieval, natural language processing, networking, developing large software systems, and/or security software development.
-* Ability to speak and write in English fluently and idiomatically.
+* 5 years of experience as a Solutions Architect or Developer.
+* Ability to travel up to 30% of the time.
 *
 **Preferred Qualifications**

-* Master’s, PhD degree, further education or experience in engineering, computer science or other technical related field.
-* 4 years of relevant work experience in software development.
-* Experience with one or more general purpose programming languages including but not limited to: Java, C/C++, C\#, Objective C, Python, JavaScript, or Go.
-* Interest and ability to learn other coding languages as needed.
+* Experience in all aspects of cloud computing \(infrastructure, storage, platforms and data\), as well as cloud market and competitive dynamics.
+* Experience in the business technology market and expertise in working closely with sales and marketing teams in cloud computing or related technical fields.
+* Demonstrated knowledge of the current infrastructure automation, continuous integration/deployment, SQL/NoSQL/NewSQL.
+* Demonstrated knowledge of networking, and cloud-based delivery models.
+* Ability to effectively communicate complex technical and business concepts to a range of audiences.
+* Excellent verbal and written communications skills as well as the ability to work effectively across internal and external organizations.